Shak2000/GuessingGames/README.md

    - **City's Photo**: Automatically extracted from Wikipedia (if available)
    - **Name Box**: The city's name in a blue gradient box
    - **Overview Box**: A concise 50-75 word summary of the city's history and significance
-   - **Administrative Information**: County, state, region, province, territory, prefecture, canton, voivodeship, autonomous community, and other administrative divisions
+   - **Administrative Information**: County, parish, borough, state, prefecture, province, department, region, territory, canton, voivodeship, autonomous community, and other administrative divisions
+   - **Population Information**: City population when available
    - **Founding Information**: Year founded when available
    - **Wikipedia Link**: Direct link to the city's Wikipedia page
    - **Explanation Box**: The AI's reasoning in a gray box below